 More PDF Files for Download

-Where There is No Doctor [PDF File] – A highly touted emergency medical guide for developing countries.
+Where There is No Doctor [links to PDF File] – A highly touted emergency medical guide for developing countries.
 It’s very long and sometimes tedious, but much of the information is highly relevant.

-Where There is No Dentist [PDF File] – Another highly touted emergency dental guide for developing countries.
+Where There is No Dentist [links to PDF File] – Another highly touted emergency dental guide for developing countries.
 Similar to the previous book, it is long and sometimes childish, but still a worthy read especially if you know next to nothing of basic dental care.

 Ditch Medicine [PDF File] – Discusses small wound repair (including suturing), chest decompression, IV therapy, airway management, anaphylactic shock, pain control, amputations, and burns.